How much does a funeral cost?

-The second largest cost involved with funerals is usually the price for burial or cremation.
-Whilst this is a personal decision, your choice may be influenced by the cost.
+The second largest cost involved with funerals is usually the burial or cremation costs.
+Whilst this is a personal decision, your choice may be influenced by the price.

 Additional funeral costs

 The total cost of your funeral is also dependent on any additional extras you choose such as flowers, limousines, headstones, memorials or catering for the wake.
-Research tells us that these extras can cost on average £2,306*.
+The annual SunLife Cost of Dying report tells us that these extras can cost on average £2,669*.

 Order of Service